 Externally Provided Workers / EPWs:

-To cut through the HMRC jargon, an “Externally Provided Workers” (EPW for short) is someone who comes in and does day-to-day work like a normal employee, but is actually self-employed and always hired via a service provider.
+To cut through the HMRC jargon, an “Externally Provided Worker” (EPW for short) is someone who comes in and does day-to-day work like a normal employee, but is actually self-employed and always hired via a service provider.

 The line between EPWs and subcontractors can be in a grey area, so make sure you are clear on how you classify each to make sure you are not over/under claiming!

-For HMRC purposes, the “subcontractors” category is for situations where you have packaged up a sub-project or activity that is part of your overall R&D project, tendered it for a company to deliver it, and then paid them for the result in some way.
+For HMRC, the “subcontractors” category is for situations where you have packaged up a sub-project or activity that is part of your overall R&D project, tendered it for a company to deliver it, and then paid them for the result in some way.

-It’s also worth noting that the subcontractors and Externally Provided Workers will only qualify if the work they do is “directly contributing” to the resolution of the technical uncertainty that the R&D project addresses.
+It’s also worth noting that the subcontractors and Externally Provided Workers will only qualify if the work they do is directly contributing to the resolution of the technical uncertainty that the R&D project addresses.

 Some subcontractor examples: